reena03/research/README.md

 ## Installation
 Download the folder restful-ws/build/libs/gs-rest-service-0.1.0.jar

-Add the correct api key and url values.
+Add the correct api key and url values in application.properties

 To run the springboot application use

 java -jar build/libs/gs-rest-service-0.1.0.jar

 ## Tests
-Use curl
+Use curl and put in valid email ids

 curl -X POST \
   http://localhost:8080/ws/email \